bcomnes/top-bun/examples/css-modules/src/README.md

 CSS modules are NOT supported in Node.js natively, so you need to import a loader to support them, or only reference them in client bundles.

-## What Are CSS Modules?

-CSS modules are CSS files where class names and animation names are scoped locally by default.
-This prevents style leakage and naming collisions in your application.

-## Features Demonstrated

-- Scoped CSS class names via the `.module.css` extension
-- Isomorphic component rendering with Preact
-- Integration of CSS modules with JavaScript components

 ## How It Works

 1. Create a CSS file with the `.module.css` extension
-2. Import the styles in your JavaScript component
+2. Import the styles in your JavaScript components that get loaded in your client bundles.
-3. Use the imported class names as object properties
+3. Use the imported class names as object properties on the javascript side.

 ## Project Structure